 Poor customer support – that gets attached to your product.

 Your slides, your proposal, your contract, your terms, your phone support, your client success interactions.
 Experiences through the buying, onboarding, using, and offboarding process are now part of the whole product, and you need to treat these experiences as such.
 And they must be managed.

 What is Your Product?

-How well do you know your personas, what they value, and their motivations?
+Do you know your personas, what they value, and their motivations?
 The more they value your differentiation, the better.

-How well do you understand the problems they are looking to address?
+Do you understand the problems they are looking to address?
 The better you understand their problems, the better the value proposition you can deliver to them.

-What is the whole product needed to address their problem?
+Do you offer the whole product needed to address their problem?
 If it is bigger than what you offer, you better be thinking about how you assemble a whole product for them.

-What are all of the experience points along their journey?
+Do you understand the experience points along their journey?
 Use their experience throughout their journey to enhance your product, not detract from it.